 - orthoses (off the shelf, non-customised)

-- physio items (e.g. balance supports, exercise bands, exercise foam, exercise putty, fit balls, foam rollers, lumbar support rolls, hand weights, massage balls, support pillows)
+- physio items (e.g. balance supports, exercise bands, exercise foam, exercise putty, fit balls, foam rollers, lumbar support rolls, hand weights, massage balls, body positioning pillows)

 - silicone gel sheeting (one 10x13cm sheet only) or in equivalent liquid form